Harald Wartooth: Claiming his inheritance

 Gesta Danorum agrees with Sögubrot by saying that the conquests began from Zealand, but adds many details.
 During an early battle in Zealand he was critically wounded by the champion Veseti and barely saved by his mother Gyrid.
 Later on he murdered Veseti on the latter's wedding night in Scania, and proceeded in slaying King Hader of Jutland and two further petty rulers called Hunding and Rørik, seizing the traditional royal center in Lejre.
 He was favoured by Odin, so that steel could not hurt him; in return, he offered the souls of those slain by his sword to the god.
 When the Norwegian petty ruler Åsmund was deposed by his own sister, Harald intervened with a single ship to remedy this infamy.
 Unarmed and clad in a purple cloak and gold-embroidered coif, he strode towards the enemy at the head of his troops, while the adversaries vainly showered him with javelins.
 After victory was won, he restored Åsmund, commenting that "the reward of glory was enough by itself".
 Meanwhile the Swedish ruler Yngve attacked Denmark in order to expand his realm.
 Before battle had been joined, Odin appeared before Harald and gave him valuable advice about military tactics, especially the wedge-like Svinfylking formation.
 Applying this, Harald was able to defeat and kill Yngve and his brother Olof.
 The third brother Ingjald then sued for peace, that was granted.
 Later on, however, Ingjald ravished the sister of Harald and the war flared up again.
 After some indecisive fighting, Harald accepted the Swedish king as a friend and brother-in-law.
-When Ingjald passed away at a later time, his adolescent son Hring inherited him, while Harald appointed suitable guardians for the boy.
+When Ingjald died at a later time, his adolescent son Hring inherited him, while Harald appointed suitable guardians for the boy.

 A new incident in Norway draw Harald's attention, as King Olaf of the Thrøndir was attacked by the shield-maidens Stikla and Rusla.
 Again reacting to undue female agency, Harald intervened and slew the two women in person.
 He next overcame a Frisian raider called Ubbe who had attacked Jutland.
 When Ubbe was captured after great feats of strength, he agreed to become Harald's housecarl and married one of the sisters of the king.
 Harald furthermore undertook successful expeditions of conquest along the Rhine, in the lands of the Slavs, Aquitania, and Humbria in England.
 His fame attracted warriors from various parts of the world, who formed a mercenary guard.
 The mighty Danish ruler spent 50 years in peace, meanwhile subjecting his personal troops to hard military drill.